SamerN88/dre-basic/README.md

 <br>

-6. We can check if the system was successful:
+6. Just to make sure, we can check if the system works:
 ```
 decrypted == plaintext
 >>> True